prisma/prisma/docs/tutorial.md

 Note that you need to replace the `__POST_ID_1__` and `__POST_ID_2__` placeholders with actual ID values of the posts you created earlier (you can find these IDs e.g. in Prisma Studio or using a database GUI).

 ### 5.3.
-Terminate development mode and migrate with Lift
+Terminate development mode

 Terminate the development mode by hitting <kbd>CTRL</kbd>+<kbd>C</kbd> two times.

+## 6. Migrate the database with Lift

-You've introduced two changes to your data model that are already reflected in the database and in your Photon API thanks to `prisma2 dev`.
+You've introduced changes to your data model that are already reflected in the database and in your Photon API thanks to `prisma2 dev`.
 To persists your migration in Lift's migration history, you need to run through the process of migrating your database with Lift.

 Every schema migration with Lift follows a 3-step-process: